Plane Polarization in Comptonization process : a Monte Carlo study: Summary and Conclusions

 We explore the energy dependency of polarization for unpolarized incident photons by considering mainly two different spectral sets of parameters corresponding to the hard (larger electron medium temperature, $kT_e$ = 100keV) and soft ($kT_e$ = 2.5keV) states.
 For calculations we take a simple spherical corona geometry, and estimate the polarization of scattered photons with two average scattering numbers $\langle N_{sc}\rangle$ $\sim$ 1.1 and 5 for each spectral set.
 We compute for four inclination angles of disk $i$ = $\theta_s$ = 30$\degree$, 45$\degree$, 60$\degree$ and 75$\degree$, here we have considered the ($x,y$)-plane as an accretion disk.
 With spherical corona geometry, we find that the PD is independent of seed photon source temperature $kT_b$, and for $\langle N_{sc}\rangle$ $\sim$ 1.1 the PD is independent of energy in 2 - 8 keV band for both spectral sets.
+Since, in Thomson regime the Comptonized flux is independent of $\theta$, thus for the unpolarized incident photons and non-relativistic corona temperature, the PD of the scattered photons would be independent of E (see appendix \ref{sp-pol}) atleast after single scattering.
 The magnitude of PD as a function of $i$ is slightly lower than the values listed in table \ref{tab-gen-res} for $\langle N_{sc}\rangle$ $\sim$ 1.1 as expected.
 For $\langle N_{sc}\rangle$ $\sim$ 5, the maximum value of PD is $\sim$0.03 at $i = 45\degree$.
-To measure the PA we define the $(k \times k')$-next direction on the same scattered meridian plane, obviously, on the perpendicular plane to $k'$, i.e., its direction is $(i+\pi/2,\phi_s)$.
-Thus in this definition, PA = $90\degree$ means that the electric vector is parallel to the accretion disk (or $(x,y)$-plane).
+In present convention, PA = $90\degree$ means that the electric vector is parallel to the accretion disk (or $(x,y)$-plane) for all $i$.
 We find that for both spectral sets with $\langle N_{sc}\rangle$ $\sim$ 1.1 the PA is $\sim$ $90\degree$ while for $\langle N_{sc}\rangle$ $\sim$ 5, the PA at $i=75\degree$ is $\sim$120$\degree$ and 140$\degree$ for soft and hard spectral sets respectively.
-We also estimate the polarization for Wien spectra for both spectral sets.
-We find that in Thomson regime PD has maximum value $\sim$0.03 at $i$=45$\degree$.
-Since the emergent photons spectra from thin disk are a black body mainly due to the large optical depth governed by Thomson scattering (e.g., \citealp{Shakura-Sunyaev1973}, see also \citealp{Kumar-Mukhopadhyay2021}).
-Thus these Wien spectra calculations indicate that the polarization of emergent photons from the thin disk is not described by table \ref{tab-gen-res}, but it has maximum value $\sim$0.03 for $i$=45$\degree$, see also Figure \ref{fig:mod12_wien}.